-But you know your book can change everything for you and your business or your cause.
+But you have a vision.
+You know your book can change everything for you and your business or your cause.

 The difference between being a published author and someone who’s working on a book is expert guidance.
 Someone at your side throughout the writing and publishing process.
 Someone who listens to you and reads your words intently, noticing the deeper message you’re eager to share.

-We help people write, polish, and (yes!) publish.
+We help people write, polish, and (yes!) publish their breakthrough books.

 Our clients are experts in their field or about their cause.
 Like you, they know their material inside out, but they don’t know how to write a book about it.
 Becoming an expert and writing about it involve totally different sets of skills and experiences.

 I believe everyone has a compelling story to tell.
 My mission is to make your nonfiction book or memoir the best it can be – in your voice, for your audience.
 Together, we get your book done.

 You know your stuff.
 It’s just that you may not know all the ins and outs of how to write – or market or publish – a book.
 That’s where we come in.